-A new study by Student Achievement Partners identifies middle school interventions that can increase later Algebra success.
+A new study by Student Achievement Partners identifies early interventions that can increase later Algebra success.

 We are committed to advancing equity in education and helping all students learn, and we are thrilled to have the efficacy of MATHia validated in this research.

-We're proud to have supported this work that helps us better understand ways that we can help students succeed in Algebra and in life.
+We're proud to have supported this work that helps us better understand how we can help all students succeed in Algebra and in life.